 The Migrant Kitchen now on our DUMBO Food Tour!

-We are on a mission to help our guests explore NYC on an authentic level — and one fantastic way we accomplish this is through our wonderful partners.
+We are on a mission to help our guests explore NYC on an authentic level, and one way we accomplish this is through our local partners.
 Whether that’s a tour guide, artist, shop or restaurant.
 And we are thrilled when we add a partner who is making a difference even outside of this authenticity.
-We are extremely excited to announce that we have added a truly wonderful restaurant to our Brooklyn Heights, Brooklyn Bridge and DUMBO Food Tour: The Migrant Kitchen!
-AND, The Migrant Kitchen is located inside the Time Out Market so it’s a wonderful way to visit both!
+So we are extremely excited to announce that we have added a truly wonderful restaurant to our Brooklyn Heights, Brooklyn Bridge and DUMBO Food Tour: The Migrant Kitchen!
+AND, The Migrant Kitchen is located inside the Time Out Market so it’s a great way to visit both!

 The Migrant Kitchen began in 2019 as a pop-up catering company.
 Two close friends, Dan Dorado and Nas Jab, founded their business with a focus on employing immigrants.
 Dan Dorado is the son of immigrants and has been a chef in NYC for over 20 years.
 As we all know, minimum wage is not a living wage and Dan and Nas have set out to provide immigrant food workers with a more livable wage, while also making donations to those suffering from food insecurity.
 They have been serving about 60,000 meals a week to communities in need.
 For every $12 spent at the Time Out Market location, a meal is donated to someone in need.